 Method 3: Using the VLOOKUP Function

 The VLOOKUP function can be used to retrieve a value from a table based on a specific lookup value.
 You can use it to add values from different sheets by looking up a corresponding value in the source sheet and then retrieving the desired value from the target sheet.
-(See Also: How To Link Files In Google Sheets)
+(See Also: How To Make A Scatter Chart On Google Sheets)

 Here’s the general syntax: